7RU7H/Archive/Web-Application-Hacking/PHP-Filters.md

 - [Only other is "callback" where all flags are ignored](https://www.php.net/manual/en/filter.filters.misc.php)
 - [PHP Filter flags](https://www.php.net/manual/en/filter.filters.flags.php) provides developers to filter by builtin conditions-on-passed-input, encode the input.

-File inclusion vulnerability exists due to how php filters are used with `include()`
+File inclusion vulnerability exists due to how PHP filters are used with `include()`

 [LFI / RFI using PHP://filters](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/File%20Inclusion/README.md#lfi--rfi-using-wrappers)
 ```php